 I’m mulling over another insertion: the guest blogger’s Twitter handle.
 I like how Mridu Khullar Relph included @SandraBeckwith in the byline for “Platform Building for Non-Fiction Writers.”

 Unsure about how to find guest-blogging opportunities?

-You can learn how to find guest-blogging opportunities from my audiocast on “How to guest-blog on personal finance or investments, Part I: Your approach” and “Part II: Blogs that accept guest posts from financial advisors.”
+You can learn how to find guest-blogging opportunities from my blog posts on “How to guest-blog on personal finance or investments, Part I: Your approach” and “Part II: Blogs that accept guest posts from financial advisors.”

 P.S.
 Why I’m no longer labeling guest posts as “guest posts”